God Reads Our Thoughts

-God is omniscient which means He “knows all things” (1 John 3:20), the beginning from the end (Isaiah 46:9,10), “His understanding is infinite” (Psalm 147:5,) and “inscrutable” (Isaiah 40:28).
+God can certainly read our thoughts because He is omniscient which means He “knows all things” (1 John 3:20), the beginning from the end (Isaiah 46:9,10).
+“His understanding is infinite” (Psalm 147:5) and “inscrutable” (Isaiah 40:28).
+“You alone know the hearts of all the sons of men” (1 Kings 8:39; Acts 1:24).
 Thus, “All things are open and laid bare to the eyes of Him” (Hebrews 4:13).
-All this means that He does read our thoughts.

 David said that before the thoughts have been formed into words, the Lord knows it, “O LORD, You have searched me and known me.
 You know my sitting down and my rising up; You understand my thought afar off.
 You comprehend my path and my lying down, and are acquainted with all my ways” (Psalm 139:1-3).

-“You alone know the hearts of all the sons of men” (1 Kings 8:39; Acts 1:24).
-God not only reads our minds but “understands every intent of the thoughts” (1 Chronicles 28:9) and its secrets (Psalm 44:21).
+The Lord not only reads our minds but “understands every intent of the thoughts” (1 Chronicles 28:9) and its secrets (Psalm 44:21).
 While on earth, Jesus was also omniscience.
 He read the hearts of people (Mark 12:15; Luke 6:8; 9:47; 11:17; John 4:16–19; 8:7–9) and thus was able to help, convict and guide all to the truth.
 No man can hide his thoughts and motives from Jesus.

 In His service,